Inspirational Quotes For Kids To Support Their Mental Health

 - "Wanting to be someone else is a waste of the person you are." –Marilyn Monroe

-Learning how to stay positive and interact peacefully with peers, family members, and others is generally a key part of growing up.
-Though it can be difficult when another person doesn’t show kindness back, acting from a place of compassion and warmth is usually worthwhile.
-Though it can be difficult when someone doesn’t show kindness in return, acting from a place of compassion and warmth is usually worthwhile.
-The following quotes can help inspire kids to treat others well:
+Learning how to stay positive and interact peacefully with peers, family members, and others is often a key part of growing up.
+Though it can be difficult when another person doesn't show kindness back, acting from a place of compassion and warmth may still be beneficial.
+The following quotes can help inspire kids to treat others well and value their relationships:

 - "Be silly, be honest, be kind." –Ralph Waldo Emerson